-In 1851, William Lindsey, Gen. Edward Burleson and Eli T. Merriman bought Juan Vermendi's land along the river and laid out the town site.
+In 1851, William Lindsey, Gen. Edward Burleson and Eli T. Merriman bought land along the river and laid out the town site.
 Legend says Franciscan monks paddling up the Guadalupe River discovered the San Marcos River and chose the name because the discovery was made on St. Mark's day.
-Hays County was established in 1848, and San Marcos was designated the county seat.
+Hays County was established in 1848, and San Marcos became the county seat.
 The town also was a resting point on a three-day stagecoach trip from Austin to San Antonio.

 The historic downtown, listed in the National Register of Historic Places, features art, gift shops and restaurants.
-In the center of town is the restored Hays County Courthouse, and the Hays County Veterans Memorial is at Hopkins Street and Riverside Drive.
-Bed-and-breakfast accommodations are offered in the historic district.
+The restored Hays County Courthouse, and the Hays County Veterans Memorial is at Hopkins Street and Riverside Drive.
+Bed-and-breakfast accommodations are offered in the historic district.?

-Shoppers find bargains on name brands daily at San Marcos Premium Outlets and Tanger Outlet Center south on I-35 at Centerpoint Road at Exit 200.
-It's home to the largest factory outlet complex in the state.
+Shoppers find bargains on name brands daily at San Marcos Premium Outlets and Tanger Outlet Center south on I-35 at Centerpoint Road.

 Plan your Texas trip then take your Passport with you.